microsoft/TinyBlazorAdmin/deployment.md

  Until an automatic deployment is created here is the steps to deploy the TinyBlazorAdmin app into Azure.
 You can run it somewhere else and even locally.

+## First time first

+You need to clean this repo into your own account.
+You will need to update the configuration file, therefore it need to be yours.

 ## Create the Backend

 This project is a frontend only so you will need to deploy the [Azure Url Shortener](https://github.com/FBoucher/AzUrlShortener) in "headless mode".
 Do to it click the blue button below and make sure to select **none** as Frontend